 After a few days, change to hold on the bike and gently assist to help your children learn how to keep balance.
 This can be wobbly and unsteady at first, so make sure to encourage them to push off with both feet.

-Teaching reluctant children to ride a bike can be a challenging task for every parent.
+Teaching reluctant (or stubborn) children to ride a bike can be a challenging task for every parent.
 But keep in mind that once they can take off, confidence and assertiveness will come to encourage your little ones to try what they’ve never done before.
 Just make sure to be patient, and your hard work will pay off.